Ram-95/Corona-Tracker/README.md

 The above files are then used for Data Analysis - See [COVID-19_Data_Analysis.ipynb](https://github.com/Ram-95/Corona-Tracker/blob/master/COVID-19_Data_Analysis.ipynb)

-#### Below is the snapshot of the data showing the detailed information in India (as on 9th April, 2020).
+#### Below is the snapshot of the data showing the detailed information in India (as on 17th July, 2020).

 > ![India-result](https://raw.githubusercontent.com/Ram-95/Corona-Tracker/master/india_data.JPG)